 Fifteen years ago, the residents of the tiny village of Newtok—which sits along an eroding riverbank near the Bering Sea in southwest Alaska—were dubbed some of America’s “first climate refugees” by The New York Times and a series of other national media outlets.
 Newtok, an Alaska Native community with some 300 residents at the time, stood on the remote edge of the United States as a harbinger of the ways in which climate disasters would disrupt our daily lives.
 Warming temperatures have shortened winter in Newtok, thawed the permafrost that helps hold the place together, and increased erosion rates to catastrophic levels—shredding the land into giant, muddy chunks, threatening to topple houses.
 The community’s story first struck a chord at a moment when the impacts of the climate crisis were difficult for some Americans to visualize.
 It was still several years before Superstorm Sandy would displace tens of thousands of people and redefine how we thought about tropical cyclones; before the West’s seasons of drought, megafire, and smoke felt so relentless; and a decade prior to California’s infamous Camp Fire, which destroyed 18,000 structures and razed most of the town of Paradise.
 Newtok became famous for foreshadowing how much we could lose—our homes.

 A decade and a half later, it’s more obvious that climate change is a homewrecker and community-destroyer.
-According to one analysis, one in 10 American homes were hit by major climate disasters in 2021, causing nearly $57 million in property damage.
+According to one analysis, one in 10 American homes were hit by major climate disasters in 2021, causing nearly $57 billion in property damage.
 But Newtok and other imperiled Alaskan coastal communities like Kivalina and Shishmaref still serve as examples about how much labor and coordination it will take to lift communities out of the path of disaster.
 This fall, Newtok has also offered a sobering reminder of what can happen if that labor is unfinished by the time floodwaters arrive at the doorstep.

 For decades, the people of Newtok held steadfastly to a plan to rebuild their community in a new location.
 I reported on Newtok for seven years as I researched a book on how American communities face the climate crisis, and when I first visited in 2015, people in the village were eager to get out of the path of danger, sad to leave a place that held so much personal history, and determined to stay in the region, connected with the fishing and seal-hunting traditions and land-based culture that had sustained them for generations.
 “I probably wouldn’t want to live anywhere else,” Newtok resident Bernice John told me then.
 So the community had voted to move together to a historic campsite nine miles away, stable and underlain by bedrock.